dapr-cn/docs/src/content/content/operations/monitoring/metrics/metrics-overview.md

         imagePullPolicy: Always
 ```

+## Configuring metrics using application configuration
-To disable the metrics collection in the Dapr side cars running in a specific namespace:
+You can also enable metrics via application configuration.
+To disable the metrics collection in the Dapr sidecars running in a specific namespace:

 - Use the `metrics` spec configuration.
 - Set `enabled: false` to disable the metrics in the Dapr runtime.